 While the workbooks build upon each other, it isn’t necessary to start with Logic Countdown if your child is already older.
 However, there is no harm in starting with Logic Countdown no matter how old your children are.

 Take a peek at the jam-packed, but not overwhelming worksheets.
 They keep the attention of my kids!
 Each book contains at least 50 worksheets and an answer key.
 We typically complete between one and three worksheets per lesson.

-Looking for more logic ideas?
+Are you looking for more logic and critical thinking ideas?